ThinkDataEd/curriculum/docs/unit1/end.md

 4. Use RStudio to do your analysis using either the Food Habits or Time Use campaign data, and create graphics/plots that support your reasoning.

-5. Generate other statistical questions that you would like to investigate further after you reach your conclusion.
+5. Generate other statistical investigative questions that you would like to investigate further after you reach your conclusion.

 6. Write a summary of your analysis that is no more than 4 pages long.
 Include graphics/plots/tables